Advertisement

 Buteyko in Australia

 The Buteyko method was introduced into Australia in 1990.
 Since then thousands of people have taken the course run by the Buteyko Institute of Breathing and Health.
-This is the professional body that regulates Buteyko Institute practitioner members in Australia and overseas.
+This is the body that regulates Buteyko Institute practitioner members in Australia and overseas.

 Evidence for its effectiveness